 Sailing Komodo National Park

 The Komodo Tour can be booked through several different operators.
 Make sure you book yours with a place that is conscious about the sea life and plastic in how they do their Komodo tour.
-While day tours are a fantastic idea if you are more into diving rather than sight-seeing and snorkeling, the 3D2N tour is a perfect amount of time to see the highlights.
+While day tours are a fantastic idea if you are more into diving rather than sight-seeing and snorkelling, the 3D2N tour is a perfect amount of time to see the highlights.
 The Komodo National Park is absolutely stunning and you should add it on your Bali travel.